 One thing is for certain - the only person that should decide when and how to come out is you.

-It’s important to remember that if you do identify as gay or bisexual then you’re protected from discrimination.
+All LGBTI+ identities are protected from discrimination.
 It is illegal today in Scotland to be insulted or attacked because of your sexuality.
 You can find out more about reporting hate crime here.

-The team at SX are here if you want to speak to someone about your sexuality, and we can offer peer support if you are thinking of coming out.
+Our team at SX are here if you want to speak to someone about your sexuality, and we can offer peer support if you are thinking of coming out.
 Just get in touch